dxw/playbook/playbook.md

 #### Support weeks

 We work on tickets by having a developer assigned to our support team on a weekly rota.
 Developers work on tickets for the duration of their support week.
 If there is a ticket they need another developer to help with, this work is scheduled.

+#### Client experience (AKA: ticket principles)

+##### Be responsive

+Clients expect us to deal with their issues promptly.
+But they understand that this isn't always possible.
+They are generally forgiving of the fact that we're sometimes busy, and they understand that some issues are complex and require long investigations.

+The thing most clients value above all else is being kept informed of what is going on.
+The first quality of a good ticket experience is responsiveness: we keep clients informed of what we're doing, even if there hasn't been much progress.

+##### Stick to your commitments

+It's really important that we do what we say we'll do, and don't promise things we can't deliver.
+If we're unable to deal with a ticket in good time and leave an update saying we'll work on it tomorrow, we must meet that commitment.

+It is doubly bad to fail to meet a commitment and not say anything about it.
+Responsiveness is always the priority.
+So if for some reason we couldn't do what we said we'd do, we always respond to say so.

+##### Make a good impression

+In tickets as in all things, we are mindful of dxw's [values](http://playbook.dxw.com/#/?id=values).

+Most clients' routine contact with us is via support tickets, so it's vital that our clients' experience of the support system is a good one, and also that they have a positive experience with us personally.

+We are always considerate, and think about what style of response is best.
+For example, technical clients may appreciate short, information-dense responses, while non-technical clients might perceive that style as rude or dismissive.

+In general:

+* We are personable, friendly and helpful
+* If things look like they're going to get difficult or the client seems unhappy, we are honest and assume good faith
+* If we screw something up, we take responsibility and apologise.
+If the client seems very upset, we let a delivery lead know.
+* If we do become annoyed or frustrated by a ticket, we respond later or speak to a delivery lead about reassigning it.

+##### Don't over-deliver

+Of course, every client would like us to go the extra mile to solve their problem.
+But they also understand that to do that for them would mean bad service for another client - or that we never get to their issue, because we're too busy gold-plating the solution to someone else's.

+While we do everything we can to make sure the client is happy with our solution, we are also mindful of what's practical.
+We don't do serious bits of development work on tickets, or trial new approaches.
+We don't play with new tools or sink hours into interesting bugs.
+We set those things aside, and do them later.

+The main purpose of a ticket is to take some action that solves the problem, as quickly as possible.
+Generally speaking, we do the most time-efficient thing that we can.
+Of several potential solutions that solve the problem, assuming none is a bad one, we do the one which can be implemented the most quickly.

 #### Deciding what to work on